Cameloah/fairy-in-a-jar/README.md

 ## Software

-IDE: Visual Studio Code, Platformio extension
+IDE: Visual Studio Code or CLion, Platformio extension
 Controlling of the LEDs using the FastLED library by Daniel Garcia

 ## Electronic Circuit